byuphamerator/phamerator-dev/README.md

 run:

 > ./phamerator/phamClient.py -u $username$ -p -n localhost

+If you would like to use the new Clustal Omega implementation, do

+> ./phamerator/phamClientOmega.py -u $username$ -p -n localhost

 where $username$ is your database username.
 This script will run alignments that the phamServer deals out.